Updated March 28, 2023

 Side-by-side Couching You may have done couching in a single line, but did you know that you can make parallel lines of couching to create straight or wavy hair?
 Just be sure not to make the couching stitches next to each other and to use matching couched and couching threads.

-Please note: The canvases in this post are from classes or stitch guides designed by me.
-Please contact me for details if you are interested in any of them
+Please note: The canvases in this post are from classes or stitch guides I designed.
+Don’t hesitate to get in touch with me for details if you are interested in any of them.